-Home / Study with us / Apprenticeships / Apprenticeship success stories
+Home / Study with us / Apprenticeships & Traineeships / Apprenticeship success stories

 Level 3 Brickwork student Shaun Tyrer has thoroughly enjoyed his apprenticeship working for Vinci Construction and has gained a great deal of practical skills.
 Speaking of his time at college, Shaun says, “I owe a lot to my tutors at Warrington & Vale Royal College.
 They have given me the skills and knowledge to prove I can do this.”
 Shaun has now completed his apprenticeship and secured full-time employment with Loftus Construction.
 Shaun believes the support of his tutors has helped him to reach his goals.
 He says, “The best aspect of the college is that the facilities are really good.
 Everyone is friendly at this college, including all the tutors.
 They have helped prepare me to make my next steps of my career and they have supported me all the way through college."

 Business Administration apprentice Nia completed her Level 2 course with Warrington & Halton Teaching Hospitals Foundation Trust, and is now employed as a full time Ward Accreditation Administrator.

 Nia explains that undertaking an apprenticeship has really helped to boost her confidence; “Not only have I learned practical skills to enable me to fulfil an administration role, I have also grown as a person and have gained confidence in my abilities.”
 Nia is now enrolled onto the Level 3 Business Administration apprenticeship and is looking forward to further enhancing her skills and knowledge.